-The center's counseling service offers assistance in the following areas:
+The Center's counseling service offers assistance in the following areas:

 - Career counseling involves discovering one's interests, needs, values, aptitudes, abilities, and goals; relating these to the world of work; exploring appropriate major subjects and career fields.
-Occupational information is available through reference books and two computerized vocational guidance and information systems, SIGI and OCIS - Personal-emotional counseling deals with feelings of loneliness, inadequacy, guilt, anxiety, and depression; harmful involvement with alcohol and drugs; interpersonal relationships, especially with the immediate family, dating partners, and roommates; personality development, identity, and self-esteem. - Educational counseling relates to educational goals, motivation, attitudes, abilities and the development of effective study habits and skills. - Group educational programs cover a wide range of topics which typically deal with improving grades, reducing test anxiety, planning careers, increasing wellness, and addressing personal issues; as well as providing support groups for minority students and others with a variety of concerns.
+Occupational information is available through reference books and two computerized career guidance and information systems, SIGI and OCIS. - Personal-emotional counseling deals with feelings of loneliness, inadequacy, guilt, anxiety, and depression; harmful involvement with alcohol and drugs; recovery from acquaintance or stranger rape; interpersonal relationships, especially with the immediate family, intimate relationships, and roommates; personality development, identity, and self-esteem. - Educational counseling relates to educational goals, motivation, attitudes, abilities and the development of effective study habits and skills. - Group educational programs cover a wide range of topics which typically deal with improving grades, reducing test anxiety, planning careers, increasing wellness, and addressing personal issues; as well as providing support groups for minority students and others with a variety of concerns.
 Brochures are available.